PaulTran47/paultran47.github.io/README.md

 # Paul Le Tran dot com
 =========================================================================

 Repository hosting all assets and source code for the website showing the internet who I am.

+Happy to say this is coded from scratch using only vanilla HTML5/CSS/JS, so it should be accessible for all programmers.

 That's basically it.

 MIT Licenced.